Richard Frierson: Music Licensing

 License To Rock is the rebranding of The Truth Music Library.
 This rebranding consists of a major expansion and a partnership with a high profile music label.
 These changes put LTR in position to build a massive catalog and become a dominant force in the licensing space.
 Some of License To Rock's placements have been with Mona Scott's "Love & Hip Hop" franchises, Lee Daniels' "STAR" & "EMPIRE" and commercials for brands including Gatorade, Pepsi, and AT&T.

+Business Consulting

+In 2025, Frierson expanded his work in leadership and organizational strategy by formally launching Unstuck Global, described in business media coverage as a performance advisory firm for executives and entrepreneurs.
+Outlets such as The Globe and Mail and AP News reported on the firm’s focus on leadership coaching, organizational performance, and executive development.